 As educators, we have several ways to encourage our students to apply for this incredible opportunity:

-- Share information about the Young Scientist Challenge with your students’ parents via email or by sending home THIS LETTER.
+- Share information about the Young Scientist Challenge with your students’ parents via email.

 - Implement the challenge in your 5th-8th grade classroom using the provided online resources and 4 week roadmap.